-Activated charcoal has been used for a long time for help with digestive issues and skin problems.
-But this powder has many health promoting uses that aren’t as well known.
+Activated charcoal has been used for a long time to help with digestive issues and skin problems.
+But this powder has many health-promoting uses that aren’t as well known.
 Here you can find how to use activated charcoal for your beauty and health right at home.

 Gas and Bloating

 To use activated charcoal to avoid gas and bloating, take 500 to 1000 milligrams of activated charcoal with a large glass of water two hours before a meal.
 Drink another large glass of water after the meal to avoid flatulence and bloat.